JuliaImages/juliaimages.github.io/docs/src/quickstart.md

 might happen to have size 3 along the third dimension--and consequently helps unify the "computer vision" and "biomedical image processing" communities.

-Because images are just arrays, some environments (e.g., Juno or IJulia/Jupyter) will display numeric arrays as arrays using a text representation but will display 2d arrays that have `Colorant` elements as images.

 ## Color conversions are construction/view